civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

     assigned will be scanned and compared.
 If the match between two contacts meets or exceeds the rule's threshold score, the contacts will be displayed on the following screen of possible duplicates.
+4. You will be presented with a list of possible duplicates with a few show/hide tickboxes; Street Address, Post Code, Conflicts and Treshold.
 4. Clicking **Merge** for any pair of contacts brings up a table showing details for each contact.
 CiviCRM designates one record as the duplicate record and displays its information in the left